Adrenaline, 0.1% 1 ml 5 pcs

 Contraindications

-The use of epinephrine in combination with local anesthetics is not recommended for local anesthesia in fingers and toes because of the risk of ischemic tissue damage.
+Epinephrine in combination with local anesthetics is not used for local anesthesia of fingers and toes due to the risk of ischemic tissue damage.

 In emergency conditions, all contraindications are relative.